getkirby/staticache/README.md

 ### Cache configuration

+**Basic setup:**

-Staticache is just a cache driver that can be activated for the page cache:
+Staticache is a cache driver that can be activated for the pages cache:

 ```php
 // /site/config/config.php